I’m never going to win an award for being “Best Dressed”. I choose to wear

 Or it comes pre-shredded.

 Or it’s covered in foreign text that could read anything from “Dragon of the East” to “Danger: I carry Ebola”.
-Face it; you just don’t know because you don’t speak Mandarin, do you?
+Face it; you just don’t know because you don’t speak Mandarin,

 And then there are the stains.

-New jeans, with stains.
+New jeans, with

 Brown stains.

-Something is very wrong with that.
-You don’t buy clothing with brown stains, you burn it so that no one will ever ask the awkward question; “What caused THAT?!”
+burn it so that no one will ever ask the awkward question; “What caused THAT?!”

 Maybe I’m just being fussy?